Surgical Correction of Calcaneal and Ankle Malunions

 In patients with a Type III malunion, correction of the axial malalignment is mandatory.
 Because rotation of the midfoot in the coronal plane around an anteroposterior axis (pronation-supination) will not correct a malpositioned calcaneal tuberosity that has healed in varus or valgus, a formal calcaneal osteotomy must be performed before the placement of definitive fixation for the subtalar arthrodesis.

 - For Varus Malalignment: Perform a Dwyer lateral closing wedge osteotomy posterior to the posterior facet.
-If bone is removed during this closing wedge osteotomy, it should be morselized and used as supplemental graft material.
+The base of the wedge is lateral.
+Once the wedge of bone is removed, the osteotomy is closed, bringing the tuberosity out of varus.
+The excised bone should be morselized and used as supplemental graft material.

 When the osteotomy is completed, insert the guide pins in the manner described below.
 By doing so, the osteotomy and the subtalar fusion can be compressed simultaneously.